Skip to main content

 Overview

-The Time Travel mode is a new Testplane UI tool that allows you to observe test execution in real-time, as well as record and replay the test's progress.
+Time Travel is a new Testplane UI tool that allows you to observe test execution in real-time, as well as record and replay the test's progress.

 • Time Travel records snapshots of the DOM tree, not screenshots or videos, but the actual DOM structure